mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 [You may ask,] “Shall I do zazen forever, in order to deepen my life, in order to make my life happy?”
 Yes, you should do it.

 But you don’t want to [have] the physical pain, and you don’t want to get up early in the morning, et cetera.
 So, well... if you don’t want, please, don’t do zazen.

 But still you want.
 If you want, please come.
 But you don’t want.
-So always back and forth, back and forth.
+Always back and forth, back and forth.
 How can I help?

 So all you have to do is, you have to forsake knowing and being known, “shall I” or “shall I not.”
 You just be.
 At that time, you are a really great person, so-called Avalokiteshvara Bodhisattva, who can have a really willing ear to listen to the sound of the world, the sound of you.
 And then, you can help.
 This is *compassion*.